Skip to main content

 info

-(*) These instance types don't get a guaranteed full CPU but only a slice of a full CPU, but they are allowed to burst up to a full CPU if the cluster allows.
+(*) These instance types don't get a guaranteed full CPU but only a slice of a full CPU.
+If the cluster has space for it, they are allowed to burst up to a full CPU.

 As you can see from the tables, the supported executor memory configs change depending on using regular (Scala) Spark or PySpark.
 The explanation for this can be found in the spark.kubernetes.memoryOverheadFactor which can be found in the Spark settings.
 This setting is configured to 0.1 for JVM jobs (Scala and Java Spark), and to 0.4 for non-JVM jobs (PySpark, SparkR).
 A portion of the memory is set aside for non-JVM things like: off-heap memory allocations, system-processes, Python, R...
 Otherwise, your job would commonly fail with the error "Memory Overhead Exceeded".